AppsDevTeam/AjaxSelect/README.md

 /** @var \ADT\Components\AjaxSelect\Services\EntityPoolService $ajaxEntityPoolService */
 $ajaxEntityPoolService->invokeDone();
 ```

-You can omit third argument of `addAjaxSelect` or `addAjaxMultiSelect` if it's equal to control name (ie. first argument).

-Calling `getAjaxEntity()` on AjaxSelect returns instance of your AjaxEntity.
-Calling `back()` on AjaxEntity returns its parent.
-In this case, control itself is returned.

 AjaxEntity name, its options and query URL are serialized to control's `data-ajax-select` HTML attribute.